thefrontside/graphgen/website/src/pages/en/directives.md

 ---
 title: Directives
-description: A refenece of all GraphGen directives
+description: A reference of all GraphGen directives
 layout: ../../layouts/MainLayout.astro
 ---